commonsguy/cw-omnibus/README.markdown

 requests an SDK that you have not downloaded and do not wish to download.

+You will also need your own independent copy of [Gradle](http://gradle.org) 1.12 installed and to know where you installed it.
+The first time you import a project, you may be asked where your "Gradle home" is &mdash;
+supply the directory into which you installed Gradle.

 ## Using in Eclipse

 These projects can be imported using the normal Eclipse import process.
 That